google/skia-buildbot/shaders/README.md

 make run-with-custom
 ```

 Do not check in those files you copied.
-You may also need to copy the canvaskit.d.ts to
+You may also need to copy canvaskit.d.ts to
 //shaders/wasm_libs/types/ in order to appease some IDEs.

-When making changes to this app that require a newer version of CanvasKit, be sure to update
-WORKSPACE, specifically the entry for container_pull_skia_wasm.

 ## Images